wielandbrendel/computational_physics_2020/README.md

-# computational_physics_2020
-Short hands-on introduction to ML for physicists.
+# Materials for two short hands-on introduction lectures to Machine Learning